Conrad New York Downtown

 Back story: The hotel was built from the ground up in 2000 as an Embassy Suites.
 It felt very mainstream American – rooms had windows facing the atrium, just like Embassy Suites elsewhere, and the adjoining businesses included Applebees and an 11-screen multiplex movie theater.
 It also had a first-rate contemporary art collection, including a large painting by Pat Steir and Sol Lewitt’s towering Loopy Doopy, the lobby showpiece.

 In 2011, the hotel was purchased by the investment banking firm Goldman Sachs, which has its headquarters across the street, and closed for renovations.
 It reopened in March 2012 as the first New York outpost of a more upscale Hilton International chain – the Conrad.
 The adjoining restaurants and shops have been bumped up a notch to include local business and restaurants overseen by master restaurateur Danny Meyer.
-Fortunately, the artwork remains, joined by new contemporary pieces.
+Fortunately, the artwork remains, joined by a fleet of new contemporary pieces.
 And Regal Cinema 11 still anchors the block.

 Conrad New York Downtown